Gambling and online casinos in Papua New Guinea

 - participation in the Pacific Gaming Alliance (PGA).

-Forecast: by 2030, the PNG gambling market will reach $150 million,
+Forecast: by 2030, the PNG gambling market will reach $150 million, of which more than 70% will be in the online segment.

 Papua New Guinea is one of the fastest growing gambling countries in Oceania.

-make it a promising direction for operators and players.
+Government regulation, technological innovation and infrastructure investment make it a promising destination for operators and players.

 create a sustainable and transparent gambling industry.